 René is an experienced board director.
-He currently serves on the board of The BridgeLab and HIPS.
+He currently serves on the board of The BridgeLab.
 In recent years he also served on the Board of Directors of the Winthrop Rockefeller Foundation, where he chaired the Program-Related Investment Committee and also sat on the Finance Committee.
 He served as the Director of Finance and Business Operations for the Chesapeake Bay Organization Development Network and Treasurer for the Campaign for Youth Justice.
 René also earned a certification as a non-profit board facilitator from Board Source.

 Before launching his consultancy, René served with Skills for America's Future (SAF), an initiative of the Aspen Institute.
 SAF promotes and encourages partnerships between business and community colleges to match education and training to jobs.
 He previously served as a Senior Associate at the Community Strategies Group at Aspen Institute working on asset-building, rural community development and collaborations with community foundations.

 Previously, René served as Financial Education Specialist at the now-defunct Pennsylvania Office of Financial Education, working with community-based financial education providers, public and private agencies, and Pennsylvania residents.

 René also served as Senior Program Manager at Prosperity Now (formerly the Corporation for Enterprise Development or CFED).
 His positions included; Director of the American Dream Demonstration; Coordinator of the National IDA Learning Conference (now the Assets Learning Conference); Community Partner Liaison for the Savings for Education, Entrepreneurship and Downpayment (SEED) Initiative; and Manager of CFED’s Microenterprise Policy Project.